blueberry-py/blog/content/post/this-month-for-pythonistas-2025-04/index.md

 - Deeplearning.ai's [Getting Structured LLM Output](https://www.deeplearning.ai/short-courses/getting-structured-llm-output/) from DotTxt

 > You’ll gain a fundamental understanding of structured outputs and learn efficient ways to generate outputs in your defined schema or format.

+- Deeplearning.ai's [Building AI Browser Agents](https://www.deeplearning.ai/short-courses/building-ai-browser-agents/) from AGI Inc.

+> Learn the fundamentals of autonomous web agents, what they are, how they work, their limitations, and the decision-making strategies taken to optimize their performance.

 - RealPython's [Introducing DuckDB](https://realpython.com/python-duckdb/)